Benjamin-Loison/LemnosLife/README.md

 You can find here some stuff about the game called "LemnosLife".<br/><br/>
 Please quote me if you use my code.

-Following code counting done without third party or libraries:
+Following code counting is done without third party or libraries:

-C++ client code (with installer):

-Files: 226
-KLOC: 29
-KB: 1 573

-C++ server code (with server bridge):

-Files: 76
-KLOC: 10
-KB: 437

 Python and Java (without duplicated APIs) scripts: